matheuslmpereira/flutter-audio-analiser/README.md

 - **Challenges**:
   - Dart's single-threaded nature can pose a bottleneck for CPU-intensive tasks.
   - When data is processed by an isolate, it can be instantiated multiple times in memory.
 For instance, when data comes from a native module and is processed by an isolate, the data might be instantiated thrice, causing potential memory inefficiencies.
+  - Even if you define a class as a singleton in one isolate, it won't be the same instance in another isolate because of the separate memory heaps.
+This behavior is the same in both debug and release modes.

 - **Potential Solutions**:
   - For computationally intensive tasks, consider processing them natively and passing only the final result to Dart to minimize data transfer.
   - Employ efficient data structures and serialization methods to minimize memory footprint.
   - Continuously monitor memory usage during development to identify potential bottlenecks or inefficiencies.

-### 3. Singletons in isolates
-  Even if you define a class as a singleton in one isolate, it won't be the same instance in another isolate because of the separate memory heaps.
-This behavior is the same in both debug and release modes.

-### 4. Understanding `async` and `await` in Dart: A Deep Dive into the Event Loop
+### 3. Understanding `async` and `await` in Dart: A Deep Dive into the Event Loop

 #### Event Loop and Single-threaded Model